LaughingManCommits/gatekeeper/README.md

 Users can only access resources once their access level is elevated to appropriate level.

-For example accessing any content behind the URI "/Level1/**" will be blocked without the appropriate session and access level.
+For example when accessing any content behind the URI "/Level1/**" the request will be blocked without the appropriate session and access level.

 ### Current Tech Stack